 I have visited Seattle twice before.
-The first time was for only two nights back in 2010 when I was travelling with my Dad.
+The first time was for only two nights back in 2010 when I was traveling with my Dad.
 We only saw the downtown and while I enjoyed visiting Pike Place Market and eating at the Crab Pot, I didn’t love the city.

 Seattle fell short of the mark in my opinion.

 My second visit to Seattle was when Trav and I couch surfed in North Seattle for four nights during our 13 month Americas trip two years ago.
-This time I got the chance to visit some of the neighbourhoods surrounding the city.
+This time I got the chance to visit some of the neighborhoods surrounding the city.

-We sampled brilliant coffee at local cafes, browsed markets and wandered waterside parks.
+We sampled brilliant coffee at local cafes, browsed markets, and wandered waterside parks.
 I really liked Seattle on this visit but I still thought that it didn’t hold a candle to my beloved Vancouver.

 I wasn’t really that fussed about visiting again.

-It would be a bit of a pain but would save me a couple hundred dollars so I booked it.
+It would be a bit of a pain but would save me a couple of hundred dollars so I booked it.
 I decided to spend a couple of nights in Seattle to break up the journey and I was lucky enough to be able to couch surf with the same host from my 2013 trip again, Sam.

 Sam was living in Greenwood in Northern Seattle the first time but has since moved with his girlfriend Lindsay to Green Lake, a suburb of Seattle I hadn’t visited before.
-Green Lake is also in northern Seattle and is named for the large suburban lake that makes up a big part of the neighbourhood.
+Green Lake is also in northern Seattle and is named for the large suburban lake that makes up a big part of the neighborhood.

 After dropping my bags at Sam and Lindsay’s beautiful apartment, Sam and I caught up with a hot drink and a walk around Green Lake.
-The sun was out and there were loads of smiling people walking their dogs, jogging and enjoying the unusually warm weather.
+The sun was out and there were loads of smiling people walking their dogs, jogging, and enjoying the unusually warm weather.

 Green Lake was a gorgeous sight, shimmering in the bright morning sunshine.
 I hadn’t slept on the plane but I was feeling good.
 Seattle was beginning to work it’s charms on me.

-Back at the apartment I met Lindsay for the first time and we instantly hit it off.
+Back at the apartment, I met Lindsay for the first time and we instantly hit it off.
 What an awesome girl!
 Both Sam and Lindsay weren’t working so they suggested we go to Greenwood where there was a vintage car show on.
 I didn’t have any plans so off we went.